phil-mansfield/shellfish/README.md

 Current accuracy tests indicate that Shellfish overestimates shell sizes for small, slowly accreting halos (Gamma < 0.5) by about 15%.
-Although these halos are fairly uncommon, we suggest explicitly flagging halos in this accretion rate range before doing any analysis on Shellfish.
+Although these halos are fairly uncommon, we suggest explicitly flagging halos in this accretion rate range before doing any analysis with Shellfish.

 ### Next Planned Release